cmu-mars/cmu-robotics/cp2/ta/README.md

 (bugzoo) $ bugzoo bug build --force mars:base
 ```

-Finally, we need to build the images specified in the `docker-compose` file,
+Finally, we need to build the images specified in the `docker-compose` file:
-along with an additional base image:

 ```
-$ docker build -t cmu-mars/orchestrator git://github.com/cmu-mars/p2c2-orchestrator.git@rr2
 $ docker-compose build
 ```